Who's Lovin' You: Jackson 5 version

 The most famous cover of "Who's Lovin' You", and the one most future covers were based upon, was recorded on August 7, 1969 by the Jackson 5.
 Michael Jackson was the lead singer on this recording, with his brothers Marlon, Tito, Jermaine, and Jackie on background vocals; Bobby Taylor of the Vancouvers served as producer.
 The Jackson 5 version of "Who's Lovin' You" was one of a number of early recordings the group made at the Hitsville U.S.A. recording studio in Detroit, Michigan, with the Funk Brothers on instrumentation - including Earl Van Dyke on keyboards, Robert White, Eddie Willis and Joe Messina on guitar, James Jamerson on bass, Uriel Jones on drums and Jack Ashford on percussion - arranged by David Van De Pitte.
 Just after recording this song, Berry Gordy moved the entire Jackson family to Los Angeles, California to record the hit pop songs he would co-write for the group with the Corporation.

 The song was issued as the b-side to the Jackson 5's first single, "I Want You Back", which went to #1 on both the pop and R&B charts.
 A shortened version was included on the first Jackson 5 LP, Diana Ross Presents The Jackson 5.
 The original single version was twenty seconds longer, with fewer backing vocals and sparser instrumentation than the album version.
-The mono single mix was released on Michael's Love Songs compilation release in 2002.
+The mono single mix was released on Michael Jackson's Love Songs compilation release in 2002.